shreyash-dhawale/snort-ids-lab/docs/log-setup.md

 - `-c /etc/snort/snort.lua` = load the main Snort 3 configuration
 - `-R /etc/snort/rules/local.rules` = load custom rules from the local rules file

-Fast mode is designed for short one-line alert output and is commonly used in testing because it is faster and less verbose than full alert output [cite:116][cite:165].
+Fast mode is designed for short one-line alert output and is commonly used in testing because it is faster and less verbose than full alert output.

 ## Sample Alert Format
 Example alert lines: